Fourth-wave feminism: History and definition

-Some feminists argue that in the 1980s, conservative figures like Margaret Thatcher and Ronald Reagan challenged gains feminists had made up to that point.
-At the same time, feminists in North America, Latin America, and Europe had succeeded in some of their goals, including the creation of state-run institutions that explicitly promoted women's rights, or feminist involvement in government; these institutions, however, also weakened feminist movements by letting the state take over implementation of feminist goals.
+Some feminists argue that in the 1980s conservative figures like Margaret Thatcher and Ronald Reagan challenged gains feminists had made up to that point.
+At the same time, feminists in North America, Latin America, and Europe had succeeded in some of their goals, including the creation of state-run institutions that explicitly promoted women's rights, or feminist involvement in government; however, these institutions also weakened feminist movements by letting the state take over implementation of feminist goals.

-European and Latin American third-wave feminism began in the 1990s, as lipstick feminism and consumerist feminism started to come to an end and as feminist activists were rejecting queer theory espoused by American academics. [further citation needed] Fourth-wave feminism developed slowly, globally via the media and the Internet.
+European and Latin American third-wave feminism began in the 1990s, as lipstick feminism and consumerist feminism started to come to an end and as feminist activists were rejecting queer theory espoused by American academics.
+Fourth-wave feminism developed slowly, globally via the media and the Internet.
 The wave emerged from a new generation of women who had largely not been informed about previous waves through their education at high school, institutions and university.
-Knowledge about feminism was gained informally, and it developed a virtual academy where feminists learned that "the personal is political"; it did not emerge from structured feminist learning.
+Knowledge about feminism was gained informally and it developed a virtual academy where feminists learned that "the personal is political"; it did not emerge from structured feminist learning.
 Fourth-wave feminism, like other waves before it, in this period was not about the existence of a single ideology, entity, or collective.
 It was about drawing together in collective groups to work together towards a common goal of ending violence against women in order to free them for the options to take the paths they desire; it was about mutual commitment and support to other women.

-The movement in Spain traces its roots to the murder of Ana Orantes; on 17 December 1997 she was burned to death by her husband in her house in Granada for speaking publicly on Canal Sur about abuse she suffered at his hands.
+The movement in Spain traces its roots to the murder of Ana Orantes; on 17 December 1997, she was burned to death by her husband in her house in Granada for speaking publicly on Canal Sur about how he abused her.
 Early fourth-wave Spanish feminism used television and newspapers as the primary social network.
-Orantes' death took the topic of gender violence out of the privacy of the home and brought it to national attention, and resulted in RTVE changing its policies on how the station reported on gender-based and sexist violence.
+Orantes' death brought domestic violence against women to national attention, and resulted in RTVE changing its policies on how the station reported on gender-based violence.
 Similar conversations took place at other television networks and media organizations across the country.
-Jokes about women being hit by boyfriends and husbands were no longer acceptable on Spanish TV.
+Jokes about domestic violence were no longer accepted on Spanish TV.
 Journalists from El Mundo, El País and infoLibre were among Spain's first participants in the fourth-wave, using their positions in the media to talk about a number of issues, mostly centered around sexist violence and its portrayal in the media.
-They later went on to talk about Spain's gender parity pay problems and the glass ceiling for them, and promoted taking activism to virtual spaces.
+They later went on to talk about Spain's gender parity pay problems and promoted taking activism to virtual spaces.